• Skip to primary navigation

 You'll need 2 ½ - 3 cups of diced, cooked turkey.

-This recipe is very forgiving and you can certainly use more or less diced turkey.
+This recipe is forgiving and you can certainly use more or less diced turkey.

-Scroll down for details on how to freeze this stuffing casserole which will help enjoy holiday dinner flavors well beyond the holiday season.
+Scroll down for details on how to freeze this chicken and stuffing casserole.

 🥗 Step-by-Step Instructions